 View the package in your feed

-To see the package that you just published, go to the organization that you specified in the publish command, select any project, and then select the Artifacts icon on the left side naviation.
+To see the package that you just published, go to the organization that you specified in the publish command, select any project, and then select the Artifacts icon on the left side navigation.

 Download a Universal Package

 Now that you've published a package, you can download it to a different directory on your machine.
 To do that, make a new directory and switch to it.
-Then, download your package.
+Then run the command in the example to download your package.

 The following example downloads a package with the same metadata as the publish example.
 Update these values to match the values that you selected when you published your package.